nodejs/node/doc/api/http2.md

 * {string}

 The request authority pseudo header field.
-It can also be accessed via `req.headers[':authority']`.
+Because HTTP/2 allows requests to set either `:authority` or `host`, this value is derived from `req.headers[':authority']` if present.
+Otherwise, it is derived from `req.headers['host']`.

 #### `request.complete`
 <!-- YAML